dfernandeza/danifdz/src/pages/posts/2020-06-14-functions/index.md

 }
 ```

+> This form of defining a function is called a function declaration.

-Let's go through each part in above function definition:
+Let's go through each part in above function declaration:

 - The `function` keyword, determines our intention to define a function.
 - The function name `add`, is the name we give to our function in order to refer to it.